Both Boole and Brookfield BHSL Libraries have re-opened with the safety of Library users and staff as our chief guiding principle.

 Note that it is advisable to send in book proposals as early in the year as possible (once book funds have been made available).

-The current budget formula allocates funding to each academic College / School / Department based on staff, postgraduate and undergraduate FTEs (70% of allocation) and average book and serial prices (30% of allocation) in each discipline.
-The department divides this allocation between serial and monograph funds.
-When the Library receives its annual allocation, the estimated cost of serials is subtracted from the new departmental allocation to give the amount available for purchasing books and eBooks.
+The current budget formula allocates funding to each academic College / School / Department based on student FTEs (70% of allocation) and average serial prices (30% of allocation) in each discipline.
+Each allocation is divided between serial and book funds.
+When the Library receives its annual allocation, the total estimated cost of serials is subtracted from the total resources budget to give the total amount available for purchasing books and eBooks.

 Materials proposed for ordering should reflect the overall needs of the discipline.
 Each proposal should contain as much bibliographic detail as possible: